end-of-term/eot2024/seed-lists/README.md

 * mil_2-20250210.xlsx.
 150 seeds.
 * OGE-20250210.xlsx.
 1278 seeds from the Office of Gov Ethics.
 Primarily PDFs.
 * NCES-20250212.xlsx.
 1700 seeds (HTML and PDF) From National Center for Ed.
 Statistics.
 A lot of the material is new in 2024.
+* Federal-Executive-Institute-20250213.xlsx. sheet with 292 seeds (via OPM) that include all about links from their site along with links to every class currently in their catalog.

 ### Internet Archive seeds
 Seeds supplied by Antoine McGrath of Internet Archive: